@meditate with me

 People often send out invitations 5-10 minutes before they plan on starting the meditation, but others will ping the role several hours or more in advance.
 Some people like to ping to gauge interest and then decide together how to proceed.
 As long as you’re using the role to meditate with others, the finer details are up to you.

-Once you’ve decided on a time, you’ll just need to determine the content of the session.
-Sitting together in silence is a fantastic option, but many people prefer to use recordings of guided meditations from YouTube or other streaming services.
-This is easily accomplished using the Nero bot or Discord’s native Watch Together feature (YouTube only).
+Once you’ve decided on a time, you’ll just need to determine the content.
+Sitting together in silence is a fantastic option, but many people prefer to use recordings of guided meditations.
+Discord’s Watch Together activity makes it easy to use guided meditations from YouTube, and you can share other sources using Discord’s Go Live and Screen Share functionality.

 And then meditate together!
 It might seem like a lot at first, but after a session or two, you’ll be able to host impromptu group meditations with ease.
 If you ever have any issues, you’re always welcome to contact a staff member for assistance.
 And if you’re not already part of our online community, join us on Discord and let’s meditate together!